“From Foreign Shores: Eighteenth-Century Adaptation and Empire”

-In my dissertation, I argue that eighteenth-century theatrical adaptations set in the Orient destabilize categories of difference, introducing Oriental characters as subjects of sympathy while at the same time defamiliarizing the people and space of London.
+In my book project, I argue that eighteenth-century theatrical adaptations set in the Orient destabilize categories of difference, introducing Oriental characters as subjects of sympathy while at the same time defamiliarizing the people and space of London.
 While scholars such as Jean Marsden and Fiona Ritchie have shown how adaptations of Shakespeare contributed to the creation of a national identity, stage adaptations depicting the Orient in the period have been underexplored.
 Applying contemporary theories of emotion by Scottish Enlightenment philosophers such as David Hume and Lord Kames, I contend that in eighteenth-century theater, the actor and the character become distinct objects of sympathy, increasing the emotional potential of performance beyond the narrative onstage.
 Adaptation as a form heightens this distance, by drawing attention to narrative’s properties as an artistic construction, rather than a reflection of nature.
 In adaptations portraying the Orient, these settings provide a reflexive space for eighteenth-century English texts to explore questions of genre, nation, and feeling as British imperial power expanded but before European hegemony was a foregone conclusion.

 My project explores a paradox at the heart of eighteenth-century performance studies reveals that while the term “adaptation” did not have a specific literary or theatrical definition until near the end of the period, in practice adaptations and translations proliferated on the English stage.
 The reliance on revivals and adaptations emerged in part from the historical and economic circumstances of the moment: the loss of a generation of playwrights during the Civil War, the creation of the patent theater monopoly in the Restoration, and the 1737 establishment of state censorship.
 Anticipating Linda Hutcheon’s theory of adaptation, I argue that eighteenth-century playwrights and performers theorized adaptation as both process and product, often employing metaphors of clothing and manufacturing as refurbishing older garments in the prologues and epilogues that contextualized the play for audiences.
 While nineteenth-century bourgeois realism sought to suspend the audience’s disbelief, I show how the eighteenth-century theater anticipated Brecht’s alienation effect in their metatheatrical practices, believing that audiences became emotional participants when the artifice of theater was brought to the forefront.